opencv/opencv/modules/core/doc/basic_structures.rst

 The template class ``Scalar_`` and it's double-precision instantiation ``Scalar`` represent 4-element vector.
 Being derived from ``Vec<_Tp, 4>`` , they can be used as typical 4-element vectors, but in addition they can be converted to/from ``CvScalar`` .
 The type ``Scalar`` is widely used in OpenCV for passing pixel values and it is a drop-in replacement for
-:ref:`CvScalar` that was used for the same purpose in the earlier versions of OpenCV.
+``CvScalar`` that was used for the same purpose in the earlier versions of OpenCV.

+.. _Range:

 Range
 -----